alishasrivas/AlishaSrivas/README.md

 - & not to forget, I got my start in crypto quant.
 Despite my pivot to AI, blockchain tech is a space & emerging asset class I am very excited about.

 If you’re building something cool or just want to talk applied AI, cool products, or undergrad research, feel free to reach out at alishasrivas@umass.edu!
-I hope you learned a bit about me, and Go Warriors! 🌁